stimulsoft/Samples-Dashboards.WEB-for-ASP.NET-MVC/README.md

 # ASP.NET MVC C# samples for Stimulsoft Dashboards.WEB

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.WEB product in the ASP.NET MVC applications, using C# code and HTML5 components.
+The product is fully compatible with .NET Framework 4.5.2, 4.6, 4.7, and 4.8 versions.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: